opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/alert-finding-api.md

 **Mark ACTIVE alerts as ACKNOWLEDGED**

-API to update Alert status of alerts by their ids to ACKNOWLEDGED.
+API to update Alert status of alerts by their ids to `ACKNOWLEDGED`.
 Only alerts in ACTIVE state can be updated to state ACKNOWLEDGED.

 ### Example request